-Hazardous waste Class 8 corrosive liquids are usually either strong acids or strong bases and, depending on the compounds within them, can react differently with various metals and polymers.
+Hazardous waste Class 8 corrosive liquids are usually either strong acids or strong bases, and depending on the compounds within them, they can react differently with various metals and polymers.

-Acids and bases vary considerably in their strength, and can generally be measured on a pH scale which ranges from 0 to 14, with pure water being a neutral 7.
-A strong acid generally has a pH at or under 2, while a strong base will have a pH at or above 12.
+Acids and bases vary considerably in their strength, and can generally be measured on a pH scale that ranges from 0 to 14.
+Pure water is considered neutral at 7.
+A strong acid generally has a pH at or under 2, while a strong base with have a pH at or above 12.

-Both acids and bases are used in a wide variety of commercial manufacturing and cleaning applications, and their byproducts remain extremely dangerous even after dilution.
+Class 8 Liquids usually fall into one of these pH extremes.
+Both acids and bases are used in a wide variety of commercial manufacturing and cleaning applications, and their byproducts remain extremely dangerous, even after dilution.

 Here are the definitions:

 Packing Group I - Materials that cause full thickness destruction of intact skin tissue within an observation period of up to 60 minutes, starting after the exposure time of three minutes or less.

 Packing Group II - Materials other than those meeting Packing Group I criteria that cause full thickness destruction of intact skin tissue within an observation period of up to 14 days, starting after the exposure time of more than three minutes but not more than 60 minutes.

 Packing Group III - Materials, other than those meeting Packing Group I or II criteria:

 You can view a Chart of Class 3 Corrosives that details more information on how they should be shipped, protective equipment required and other technical information.

 It’s also important to follow any other shipping requirements when transporting these hazardous materials, such as including: